-The whole reason I went to University was because I knew I wanted to work and live abroad.
+The whole reason I went to University was that I knew I wanted to work and live abroad.

-If you're looking on leaving your home country short or long-term, or you're simply searching for that next challenge, be sure to visit the Kingdom of Wonder.
+If you're looking at leaving your home country short or long-term, or you're simply searching for that next challenge, be sure to visit the Kingdom of Wonder.

 Making the Decision

-Cold winters and a poor job market in Europe gave me the impetus to find somewhere to settle down, somewhere more economical and without snow.
+Cold winters and a weak job market in Europe gave me the impetus to find somewhere to settle down, somewhere more economical and without snow.

 Preparing for Emigration

-Lots of countries require that you have a degree (taught in English) in order to gain employment in the ESL (English as a Second Language) field.
+Many countries require that you have a degree (taught in English) to gain employment in the ESL (English as a Second Language) field.